MetalGuardian/ansible/README.md

 # docker-ansible

-Ansible docker image with prepared bash aliases
+Ansible docker image with prepared bash aliases and bash scripts

-To use these:
+You can use prepared bash aliases:

 1. Copy `.bash_aliases_ansible` file to somewhere (e.g. ~/.bash_aliases_ansible).
 2. Add the following line to your .bashrc/.zshrc: